nickbrandt/GitLab/doc/development/code_review.md

 - Seek to understand the author's perspective.
 - If you don't understand a piece of code, _say so_.
 There's a good chance someone else would be confused by it as well.
-- If you have an improvement you wish to suggest based on personal preference, do prefix your comment with "Nit:" to let the author know it is not a mandatory improvement.
+- Do prefix your comment with "Nit:" if you have a small, non-mandatory improvement you wish to suggest.
 - After a round of line notes, it can be helpful to post a summary note such as "LGTM :thumbsup:", or "Just a couple things to address."
 - Assign the merge request to the author if changes are required following your